alex-lvl/git-practice/README.md

 Now run `git stash` to store the changes
-Then run `git branch Feature-Branch` to create the new branch Lets move to the branch using `git checkout Feature-Branch` Finally, unload the changes into this new branch that we stashed before using `git stash pop` Stage the changes with `git add .`
+Then run `git branch Feature-Branch` to create the new branch Lets move to the branch using `git checkout Feature-Branch` Finally, unload the changes into the new branch that we stashed earlier. `git stash pop` Stage the changes with `git add .`
 Commit the changes in the new branch `git commit -m "commit(C)"`